Archives display marking the seventeenth Stephen Roskill Memorial lecture and the centenary of the end of the First World War.

 The Churchill Archives Centre holds a number of collections related to the First World War.
-Subject guides to the Archives Centre’s holdings related to the First World War, political life and government policy during the war, the Dardanelles, the Western Front and naval strategy can be found online.
+Our Guide to Holdings can be filtered by subjects including First World War, political life and government policy during the war, the Dardanelles, the Western Front and naval strategy.

 — Julia Schmidt.